rebeloper/Stax/README.md

 let view0 = UIView(width: 100, backgroundColor: .systemBlue)
 ```

 Adding a background color to or view to debug our layout is common practice, but `Stax` has something more powerfull: `StaxDebugOptions`.
 When added as a property to a `UIView` you will see a debug layer on top of your view.
-Default value is `nil` which will not add any debug layer.
+Default value is `nil` which will not add any debug layer. `StaxDebugOptions` is available on iOS13+.

 ```
 let view0 = UIView(width: 100, staxDebugOptions: StaxDebugOptions())